 If blood sugar levels stay high, diabetic retinopathy will keep getting worse.
 New blood vessels grow on the retina.
 This may sound good, but these new blood vessels are weak.
 They can break open very easily, even while you are sleeping.
 If they break open, blood can leak into the middle part of your eye in front of the retina and change your vision.
 This bleeding can also cause scar tissue to form, which can pull on the retina and cause the retina to move away from the wall of the eye (retinal detachment).
 This is called proliferative retinopathy.
 Sometimes people don't have symptoms until it is too late to treat them.
 This is why having eye exams regularly is so important.

 Retinopathy can also cause swelling of the macula of the eye.
 This is called macular edema.
 The macula is the middle of the retina, which lets you see details.
 When it swells, it can make your vision much worse.
 It can even cause legal blindness.

 If you are not able to keep your blood sugar levels in a target range, it can cause damage to your blood vessels.
 Diabetic retinopathy happens when high blood sugar damages the tiny blood vessels of the retina.

 When you have diabetic retinopathy, high blood pressure can make it worse.
-High blood pressure can cause more damage to the weakened vessels in your eye, clouding more of your vision.
+High blood pressure can cause more damage to the weakened vessels in your eye, leading to more leaking of fluid or blood and clouding more of your vision.